edgi-govdata-archiving/eot-nomination-tool/README.md

 ## Usage

-5. Go to the URL that your wish to nominate, then click the extension a form will popup with the options to submit your name and email.
+5. Go to the URL that you wish to nominate, thje click the extension icon near the address bar.
+A form will pop up beneath the icon.
 The title and URL will be autofilled with the current URL of the tab, and on subsequent uses your name/email information will also be pre-filled.
+Similarly, you will be given a list of government agencies to choose from, and asked to submit the name of the event you're working with.
+On Subsequent uses, these will also be pre-filled, though you can alterhtem at any time just by choosing something else.
 ![Here](docs/img/presidential-ext.gif)

 7. Move on to the next URL and hit the extension again